Home » Blogs » Jim Corbett National Park Named After a British (Man Eaters of Kumaon)

 Today, this national park covers almost 1300+ square kilometres, houses 250+ tigers, and remains India’s premier tiger reserve.

-Nuanced Reality of Naming Jim Corbett National Park After a Britisher
+Key Takeaways: Naming Corbett National Park After a Britisher

 The naming of Jim Corbett National Park after a British Man is a true representation of the nuanced historical reality that goes beyond colonial rule and its widely spread narratives back then.
 James was more of an Indian than he was British because of his deep integration into the Indian Society.
 He played a major role in transforming Indian Wildlife post-independence, and naming the National Park after him is a representation of his: